What is greenwashing and how do I spot it?

 👨⚖️ Understand your legal requirements

-In addition to being highly unethical, greenwashing and some of the methods utilised in the practice can often be illegal, particularly when it comes to misleading commercial practices or practices that attempt to obscure material information.
+In addition to being highly unethical, greenwashing and its related methods are often illegal, particularly when it comes to misleading commercial practices or practices that attempt to obscure material information.

-- 🇬🇧 Here in the United Kingdom, this is covered by Regulations 5 and 6 of the Consumer Protection from Unfair Trading Regulations Act (2008)
+- 🇬🇧 Here in the UK, this is covered by Regulations 5 and 6 of the Consumer Protection from Unfair Trading Regulations Act (2008)

 - 🇪🇺 In the EU, this is covered by Articles 6 and 7 of the Unfair Commercial Practices Directive 2005

-- 🇺🇸 In the United States of America, this is covered by §5 of the Federal Trade Commission Act 1914
+- 🇺🇸 In the USA, this is covered by §5 of the Federal Trade Commission Act 1914

 - 🇦🇺 In Australia, this is covered by Section 18 of the Competition and Consumer Act 2010

-For businesses based in the United Kingdom, we recommend checking out the Competition and Markets Authority's 'Green Claims Code', which provides further guidance on how to ensure your environmental claims are genuinely green.
+For businesses based in the UK, we recommend checking out the Competition and Markets Authority's 'Green Claims Code', which provides further guidance on how to ensure your environmental claims are genuinely green.